-The objective of BRC is to oversee the senior's management's activities in managing credit, market, liquidity, operational, legal and other risk and to ensure that the integrated risk management functions within the Bank is in place and effectively discharged.
+The objective of BRC is to to assist the Board in overseeing the establishment of a robust risk management system and effective framework to identify, monitor, controls and report risk.
+To oversee the senior management's activities in managing credit, market, liquidity, operational, compliance, legal and other risk and to ensure that the integrated risk management functions within the Bank is in place and effectively discharged.
+To review and to formulate Senior Management's recommendations to the Board on risk management.

-(d) Roles and responsibilities
+- 2. Board Risk Committee (continued) - (d) Roles and responsibilities